Trump's attorney general nominee to recuse from AT&T-Time Warner appeal

 Presidential nominees also must sign an ethics pledge that spells out how potential conflicts will be managed.

-Other stocks in his portfolio include tobacco company Altria Group Inc (MO.N) and drugmakers Merck & Co Inc (MRK.N) and Pfizer Inc (PFE.N).
+Other stocks in his portfolio include tobacco company Altria Group Inc and drugmakers Merck & Co Inc and Pfizer Inc.

 Reuters could not immediately determine which assets, if any, he may need to divest, but the same Justice Department official said government ethics lawyers are working on a divestment plan.